 July 16: “Chickadees left the house this morning before I arrived, The adults came back several times as tho making sure that all were out.”

 1942: April 28: A Mr. Milton Thompson was in the Garden and “collected” a male Cooper’s Hawk, but couldn’t get the female.
+Mrs. Crone had asked him to come in and get it as she was afraid of losing all of her song birds.
 On the 30th there was a thunderstorm, very quiet in the Garden and Mr. Whitney Eastman left a card saying “they had collected the female hawk and found 2 eggs in the nest, thereby establishing an early record for the State.”

 May 19: “A red letter day.”
 This was record breaking birding.
 She listed 44 species of birds that day including 19 different warblers.